daniel3735928559/category/example/eton.md

             And slow-consuming Age.

       To each his sufferings: all are men,
-            Condemn'd alike to groan—
+            Condemn'd alike to groan--
       The tender for another's pain,
             Th' unfeeling for his own.
       Yet, ah! why should they know their fate,
       Since sorrow never comes too late,
             And happiness too swiftly flies?
       Thought would destroy their Paradise.
-      No more;—where ignorance is bliss,
+      No more;--where ignorance is bliss,
             'Tis folly to be wise.
 ```